📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 Do you have weekend availability for Swedish?

-Yes, all four services available all hours we are open.
+Yes, all six services available all hours we are open.
 8 AM to midnight, 7 days a week.
 Friday/Saturday peak hours can have brief waits — send arrival time on the bottom right to hold a room.

 Ready to come in for Swedish Massage?

-Walk in any day from 8 AM to midnight, or call 628-588-9899.
-Honest flat-rate pricing — $50 for 30 minutes, $60 for the full hour.
+Come in any time between 8 AM and midnight, every day — or dial 628-588-9899 first.
+Honest flat-rate pricing — $50 for a 30-min Swedish, $70 for a full hour.

 Want a private room ready when you arrive?
 Send your arrival time on the bottom right →